Saint George's Day in Catalonia: Day of the Book

+The first Catalan printed book was published in 1474, not long after Gutenberg's invention of the printing press.

 In 1923, Vicente Clavel, a Valencian writer, editor, and the director of the Cervantes publishing house in Barcelona, first proposed Book Day.
 A decision was not made and the proposal languished; however, in 1925, he raised the idea with the Catalan Chamber of Books, of which he was vice president, and finally in February 1926 a decision was made to create and promote a day dedicated to books on October 7.
 October 7 is believed by some people to be the birth date of the writer Miguel de Cervantes.

 Clavel and the Chamber of Books also lobbied for Day of the Book at a national level; as a result, that same year, King Alfonso XIII of Spain signed a decree designating October 7 as Book Day.
 The day after the second annual Book Day, on October 8, 1927, the Barcelona newspaper, La Vanguardia published, "Barcelona celebrated Book Day with real fervor yesterday.
 A festival of civility and intelligence, it has quickly taken root in the soul of the city.
-From last year—when it was held for the first time—to this year, the progress is extraordinary" (translated).
+From last year—when it was held for the first time—to this year, the progress is extraordinary".